 A greater part of Somalia's population lives in rural areas mainly as poor subsistence farmers who grow crops and rear animals just to feed themselves and their families.
-Mogadishu the capital of Somalia contains about 2.7 million people.

-Somalia is an Islam-dominant country with almost all of its population being Sunni Muslims.
+The Federal Republic of Somalia is an Islam-dominant country with almost all of its population being Sunni Muslims.
 Somalis (the most populous ethnic group) make up about 85% of the total population.
 Bantus and other non-Somalis (including about 30,000 Arabs) make up the remaining 15% of the total population.
 Somali and Arabic are the two official languages spoken in Somalia today.

 The Federal Republic of Somalia is blessed with abundance of natural resources including natural gas, copper, uranium, unexploited reserves of iron ore, oil reserves (likely), gypsum, tin, salt, bauxite, etc. However, despite the abundance of natural and human resources, the Federal Republic of Somalia remains one of the poorest countries in Africa today.